davideCaligola/experimentalRoboticsLab_assignment2/README.md

 The rosbot will drive toward the first marker position.
 Once reached, it will turn looking for the marker.
 Once the marker is found, the rosbot will move toward the next marker.
 Once all markers have been found, the rosbot will drive toward the initial position, and once reached, the process terminates and closes all the started processes.
+The following video shows the rosbot performing the assignment task.

 https://github.com/davideCaligola/experimentalRoboticsLab_assignment2/assets/114524396/2fbfd35a-2d4d-4738-8d49-d9d0ccf3f70f

-The following video shows the robot's behaviour in the real world.

 ## Difference between simulation and real rosbot